nicholaishaw/Crowdfunding_ETL/README.md

 **Figure 4.** *A screenshot of finished dataframe including a few of the columns.*
 ___
+### Contacts Table:

-Finally, I created a contacts dataframe to contain the contact information for each crowdfunding organization.
-I included the first name, last name, email, phone number, and contact id.
-This dataframe will be loaded into the SQL database as 'Contacts.'
-The contact id will later be used as the primary key when loaded to SQL.
+Finally, I created a 'contacts' dataframe by extracting the contact information of each crowdfunding event from the company's contact excel file.
+This included the first name, last name, email, phone number, and contact id.
+I put the data in a pandas dataframe and transformed the columns to correct formatting.
+Since the raw excel file contained the contact id, contact name, and email in a single column, I iterated through the contact information and separated them so that the contacts dataframe could include the following columns:

-I created this dataframe by extracting the contact information from the raw data and splitting the information into separate columns (i.e., first name, last name, email, and phone number).
+* A column named "contact_id" that contains the unique number of the contact person. *This will be the primary key when uploaded to the SQL database.*
+* A column named "first_name" that contains the first name of the contact person.
+* A column named "last_name" that contains the first name of the contact person.
+* A column named "email" that contains the email address of the contact person

 ![image](https://github.com/nicholaishaw/Crowdfunding_ETL/assets/135463220/66c2427f-618e-4f9f-afcf-3a1d72d70aaf)

 **Figure 5.** *Contacts dataframe.*
 ___
+### SQL Upload

-After the four dataframes were created (category, subcategory, campaign, contacts), they were exctracted into excel workbooks and loaded into the SQL database as separate tables.
-A schema of the database and an ERD was created to illustrate the relationship between the tables.
+After the four dataframes were created (category, subcategory, campaign, contacts), they were exctracted into csv files and loaded into the SQL database as separate tables.
+I engineer a schema of the database and created an ERD to illustrate the relationship between the tables.

 ![image](https://github.com/nicholaishaw/Crowdfunding_ETL/assets/135463220/9da2807e-b49e-476d-a5d6-1993567c81f7)